 The Guidelines provide an overview of the opportunities and challenges associated with digital technology development and its integration into the schools and teacher colleges education ecosystem.
 They highlight the expected outcomes of implementation by stakeholders, aimed at achieving the targets set in the National Digital Education Strategy 2024/25 - 2029/30.
-The implementation of these guidelines will take place in schools and teacher colleges under the Ministry of Education, Science, and Technology (MoEST), with oversight by the Commissioner for Education.
+The implementation of these guidelines will take place in schools and teacher colleges under the MoEST, with oversight by the Commissioner for Education.